pedropanosyan/insecure-app/README.md

 #### First Input

-On the first input if you make a quick test, try putting **javascript:alert(document.cookie)** and click "test profile linl".
+On the first input if you make a quick test, try putting **javascript:alert(document.cookie)** and click "test profile link".
 You'll see, again, the alert prompt showing our login credentials.

 ##### How do we fix this?

 First, we SHOULD NOT allow the user to insert javascript values.
 Never.

 Second, what we can do is, like the previous tab, only limit the user for a amount of social media profiles (pick the ones you like most)
-With this two options should be enough, but be carefull, make sure you definitely you're restricting the user.
-Take note that **javascript:alert(document.cookie)** is not the only attack vector, for example **JaVaScript:alert(document.cookie)**.
+With this two options should be enough, but be carefull, make sure you are definitely restricting the user.
+Take note that **javascript:alert(document.cookie)** is not the only attack vector, other example is **JaVaScript:alert(document.cookie)**.

 #### Second Input

 On the second Input, there's also a XSS vulnerability, but from another perspective.
-From the passing props one.
+The passing props one.

 Try putting
 ```